 Much like there is a wine for every occasion, there is also a food to go with every wine.
-Whether you consider yourself a novice or an expert, or simply want to ensure that you get the right gift for a loved one, below we delve into how to choose the perfect wine pairing.
+Whether you consider yourself a novice or an expert, or simply want to ensure that you get the right gift for a loved one, below we delve into how to choose the perfect wine to pair with food.

 Generally speaking, you can choose to go one of two ways with your wine pairing; you can either combine similar flavours, amplifying the shared tastes in the wine and food, or you can contrast flavours that complement and magnify each other, like a sweet white wine with a spicy dish.
 These different methods are often referred to as ‘congruent’ or ‘complementary’.

-For desserts, the same rule applies; the wine should always be sweeter than your choice of sweet, to ensure the flavour comes through and to prevent any bitter taste.
+For desserts, the same rule applies; the wine should always be sweeter than your choice of pudding, to ensure the flavour comes through and to prevent any bitter taste.
 To this end, you should avoid mixing desserts with wines high in tannin (a chemical compound found in the grapes) as these will likely taste bitter.
-For chocolate (a popular choice of what to eat with red wine), a sweet red is indeed one of your best options, both of which can be found in The Gourmet Cheese & Wine Selection – where melt-in-the-mouth chocolates are mixed with the berry-scented 2017 Finca Amalia Rojo Tinto.
+For chocolate (a popular choice of what to eat with red wine), a sweet red is indeed one of your best options, both of which can be found in The Classic Food and Drink Hamper – where melt-in-the-mouth chocolates are mixed with a Royal Road Malbec.

 Matching flavours is important.
 While you can choose to pair congruent or complementary flavours, it’s prudent to mix wines that have the same flavour intensity as the food.
 Delicate flavours should be matched with delicate wines, while bold should be paired with bold.
 For example, bold-flavoured meat (such as red meat) should be twinned with a bold red, while whites work better with light-intensity delicate meals – chicken or fish, for example.

-We have many other favourite hampers that allow you to try your own food and wine pairings, or can be gifted to loved ones for a celebration, to say thanks or simply just because.
+Many of our favourite hampers allow you to try your own food and wine pairings, or they can be gifted to loved ones for a celebration, to say thanks or simply just because.
 We carefully select food items to go alongside our specially chosen wines to really bring out the flavours in the selection of products.